 Individuals applying for admission should submit, in addition to the UMKC application, the following documents:

-- a statement of purpose in the form of a personal essay of approximately 1,000 words outlining the focus area the applicant wishes to pursue, his or her reasons for applying, and his or her academic plans and goals.
-Any applicant who does not choose one of the specific certificate programs or focus areas listed for the MALS program should also include a statement indicating interest in designing an individualized plan of study.
+- a statement of purpose in the form of a personal essay of approximately 1,000 words outlining the focus area the applicant wishes to pursue, reasons for applying, and academic plans and goals.
+Any applicant who does not choose one of the specific certificate programs or informal focus areas listed for the MALS program should also include a statement indicating interest in designing an individualized plan of study.
 Such a statement should indicate the proposed area of study and a list of courses offered in the College of Arts and Sciences that would contribute to the area of study.

 - a sample of recent academic writing